 Introducing Solid Foods to Your Baby - Topic Overview

-certain that your baby is physically and developmentally ready.
-And although breast-fed babies get the best possible nutrition, they will probably need certain vitamin or nutritional supplements to maintain or improve their health, especially iron.
+Breast milk or formula is the only food babies need for the first 6 months of life, at which point solid foods can be gradually introduced.
+Ideally, your baby will be fed only breast milk until 6 months of age.
+Before you start offering solid foods, talk to your doctor.
+He or she will want to be certain that your baby is physically and developmentally ready.
+And although breast-fed babies get the best possible nutrition, they will probably need certain vitamin or nutritional supplements to maintain or improve their health.
+Breast-fed babies need 400 IU of vitamin D each day from a supplement.
+Formula-fed babies may also need a vitamin D supplement, depending on how much formula they drink each day.
+Talk with your doctor about how much and what sources of vitamin D are right for your baby.
 After 4 months of age, your baby will probably not get enough iron from breast milk alone.
 Your doctor may prescribe a liquid iron supplement until your baby gets enough iron from iron-fortified formulas or foods high in iron.
 Breast-fed babies born prematurely may be prescribed a liquid iron supplement by 1 month of age.

 Your baby may be ready to start eating solid foods if he or she:

-- Is at least 4 months of
+- Is 6 months old.

-- Demonstrates a curiosity about solid foods and your family's
+- Demonstrates a curiosity about solid foods and your family's eating behavior.

-other object out with the tongue when it is placed in the mouth.
+- Has started to transition from using the sucking reflex to swallowing and does not push a spoon or other object out with the tongue when it is placed in the mouth.

 - Can sit with support.